 This booklet is intended to outline them to you and also to provide advice and guidance should you ever need it.

-Any procedure is limited, so please do talk to Catherine Beer, Ruth Dixon or Andy Perryman should you have any questions or concerns.
+Any procedure is limited, so please do talk to our Designated Person for Safeguarding, Debs Warren, or the Safeguarding Trustee, David Howell should you have any questions or concerns.